 In 2009, anthropologists gathered at the Institute of Human Origins in New York to discuss Lucy, and a report in the New York Times had the following interesting conclusion: “The debate over whether the primate Lucy actually stood up on two feet three million years ago and walked--thus becoming one of mankind’s most important ancestors--has evolved into two interpretive viewpoints, three family trees, spats over four scientific techniques and too many personality clashes to count. ...
 The long and short of it is, according to a participant, that BIPEDALITY LIES IN THE EYE OF THE BEHOLDER” (“Did Lucy Actually Stand on Her Own Two Feet?”
 New York Times, Aug.
 29, 2009).

 Thus, there is no consensus even among evolutionists that Lucy walked uprightly, and there is strong evidence that she did not.
 It is probable that she walked on all fours like an ape, while walking upright for short distances.
 One day in Kathmandu in 2008, I saw a rhesus macaque monkey walk a long distance on his back legs.
-Apes can walk upright, but they aren’t designed to do it comfortably and naturally like a man does; they are more comfortable climbing trees.
+Apes can walk upright, but they aren’t designed to do it comfortably and naturally like a man does.

 Sadly, the aforementioned lying evolutionary artwork is used to educate children.
 For example, at its website, San Diego’s Museum of Man says that it is targeting “audiences of sixth and seventh graders in 500 schools county-wide.”